hiyijian/doc2vec/README.md

 * [gtest 1.7+](http://code.google.com/p/googletest/) if you wanna run test suites </br>

 ## Why did I rewrite it in C++?
-There are a few pretty nice projects like [google's word2vec](https://code.google.com/p/word2vec/) and [gensim](https://github.com/piskvorky/gensim) has already implemented the algorithm, and I learned from them quite a lot.
+There are a few pretty nice projects like [google's word2vec](https://code.google.com/p/word2vec/) and [gensim](https://github.com/piskvorky/gensim) has already implemented the algorithm, from which I learned quite a lot.
 However, I rewrite it for following reasons:</br>

 * speed.
 I believe c/c++ version has the best speed on CPU.
 In fact, according to test on same machine and runing with same number of theads, Fully optimized gensim verison got ~100K words/s, whereas c++ version achieved 200K words/s </br>

 * functionality.
 After I awared the advantage of c/c++ in term of efficiency, I found few c/c++ project implements both word and document embedding.
-Moreover, some important application for these embedding have not been fully developed, such as online infer document, [likihood of document](http://arxiv.org/abs/1504.07295) and keyword extraction </br>
+Moreover, some important application for these embedding have not been fully developed, such as online infer document, [likelihood of document](http://arxiv.org/abs/1504.07295) and keyword extraction </br>

 * scalability.
 I found that it's extremely slow when doing task like "most similar" on large data.
 One straight-forward way is distributing, the other is putting on GPUs.
 For these purposes, I prefer to design data structrue by myself